pyca/cryptography/docs/hazmat/primitives/asymmetric/rsa.rst

         :raises cryptography.exceptions.InvalidSignature: If the signature does
             not validate.

-    .. method:: recover(signature, padding, algorithm)
+    .. method:: recover_data_from_signature(signature, padding, algorithm)

         .. versionadded:: 3.3

-        Recovers the digest of the original message string from the signature.
-        Normally you should use the
+        Recovers the signed data from the signature.
+The data is the digest of the original message string.
+Normally you should use the :meth:`~cryptography.hazmat.primitives.asymmetric.rsa.RSAPublicKey.verify`
-        :meth:`~cryptography.hazmat.primitives.asymmetric.rsa.RSAPublicKey.verify`
         function to validate the signature.
-But there are some cases where you may want to recover the digest of the original message.
+But there are some cases where you may want to recover the signed data.

         Note that the ``padding`` and ``algorithm`` parameters must match the ones used when the signature was created for the recovery to succeed.